RHV-team/RapidHRV/README.md

 # RapidHRV

-RapidHRV is a data processing pipeline for the analysis and visualization of cardiac data (validated on ECG, Pulse Oximetry, and PPG).
+RapidHRV is a data processing pipeline for the analysis and visualization of cardiac data.

 Please provide credit where appropriate: